Vishwa-Thangapandiyan/local-rag-pipeline/README.md

 )

 context = "\n\n".join(results["documents"][0])
+sources = [m["source"] for m in results["metadatas"][0]]
+print(f"Sources used: {sources}")
 ```

 The key insight: the question and the relevant chunks end up *close together in vector space*, even if they don't share exact keywords.
 This is what makes semantic search powerful compared to plain keyword search.
+The sources list shows which PDFs were retrieved so you can verify the pipeline is pulling from the right documents.

 ---